-The one hour promised visit will be a 6-hour 'imprisonment', where they will aggressively try to sell you timeshares, just like the scenario described in the Free Cruise Scam.
+The one hour promised visit would be a 6-hour ‘imprisonment’, where they will aggressively try to sell you timeshares, just like the scenario described in the Free Cruise Scam.
 They will not take no for an answer.
-They will use intimidation tactics and make false promises such as, if you change your mind, you can always get a refund: very few people get a refund from buying a timeshare.
+They will use intimidation tactics and make false promises.
+For example, if you change your mind, you can always get a refund.
+It’s not true.
+Very few people get a refund from buying a timeshare.

 The bottom line is – because they deal with hundreds of people like this every day, they know every possible trick to scam you; according to your reactions and questions.
 And, because they hold you in that room for hours, chances are you will end up buying in.

 That’s what happened to Ashley, and now she wants to get rid of her timeshare.
 Long story, but an eye-opening one.

 The nightmare also continues when you try to sell it.
 There is just a handful of legitimate timeshare resale companies out there, so beware.

 To cut it short, avoid any of this from the minute you land at your destination or meet an ‘agent’ on a sidewalk.
 Do not accept freebies nor any free cab rides from the airport unless it’s a shuttle to your hotel organized by the hotel.

 We’re not experts in how to sell your timeshare, but we gladly share every scam coming our way and try to help by advising you on how to avoid it.